zuki-dev/zuki/docs/src/introduction.md

 ## What is Zuki?

 Zuki is an async runtime that brings structured concurrency to Zig applications.
-It provides:
+Perfect for developers looking for Zig async programming, concurrent task execution, and high-performance async patterns.

+Key capabilities:
 - **Task-based execution** - Lightweight, composable async tasks
 - **Future/Poll pattern** - Similar to Rust's async model but optimized for Zig
 - **Lock-free data structures** - High-performance concurrent collections
 - **Work stealing** - Efficient load balancing across threads
 - **Zero-cost abstractions** - Pay only for what you use